 2. Nickel-cadmium batteries

 Nickel-cadmium batteries aren’t the easiest to use or the best for the environment, but they are capable of remaining functional for a long time.
 You’ll be able to save quite a bit of money, in the long run, using nickel-cadmium batteries, but that may cost you in some other ways.

 3. Nickel-metal hydride batteries

-There’s a lot to like about nickel-metal hydride batteries, ranging from their capability to provide plenty of power to them being an environmentally-friendly option, according to Essential Home and Garden.
+There’s a lot to like about nickel-metal hydride batteries, ranging from their capability to provide plenty of power to them being an environmentally-friendly option.
+According to Essential Home and Garden.
 The issue with them is their maintenance.
 You will have to do a lot to make sure these batteries remain functional, so they probably won’t be ideal for you if you’ll only be using your tools sparingly.

 If I could only choose one battery type to use with my tools long-term, I’d probably go with the lithium-ion batteries just because of all the positive features they bring to the table.

-Also, before getting any cordless power tool, make sure to check battery voltages as this dictates how much power these energy sources will be able to supply.
+Also, before getting any type of cordless power tool, make sure to check battery voltages as this dictates how much power these energy sources will be able to supply.
 For average use 12volts should be fine, for more frequent use such as a small business would use, go for at least 18volt equipment.

-Lithium-ion, nickel cadmium and nickel-metal hydride batteries can be used in a wide array of power tools.
+Lithium-ion, nickel-cadmium, and nickel-metal hydride batteries can be used in a wide array of power tools.
 Examples of tools that make use of the aforementioned batteries include drills, grinders, multi-tools, nailers, saws, and screwdrivers.
 Lithium-ions have become more popular recently, so it’s easier to find them being used in newer power tools.